juxt/yada/dev/resources/user-guide.md

 Welcome to the yada user guide!

-This guide is ideal if you are new to yada and is suitable for anyone who is interested in building RESTful web APIs with Clojure.
+This guide is ideal if you are new to yada and is suitable for anyone who is interested in building robust RESTful web APIs quickly and easily.
 Previous experience of web development in Clojure may be helpful but is not mandatory.

+### yada is simple, but also easy!

 If you follow this guide carefully you will learn how to take advantage of the many features yada has to offer.

-This is a big guide.
+This is a BIG guide.
 If you are feeling a little overwhelmed at how much there is to learn, don't worry, yada really is easy!
 Start by going through the introduction at a gentle pace and take on the subsequent chapters one at a time.

-If you are a more experienced Clojure or REST developer and would like to get more involved, please join our [yada-discuss](https://groups.google.com/forum/#!forum/yada-discuss) discussion group.
-All welcome!
+If you are a more experienced Clojure or REST developer and would like to get involved in influencing yada's future, please join our [yada-discuss](https://groups.google.com/forum/#!forum/yada-discuss) discussion group.
+Regardless of your experience, everyone is more than welcome to join the list.
+List members will do their best to answer any questions you might have.

 [Back to index](/)